googleworkspace/solutions/employee-certificate/README.md

 ![employee-certificate-gif](https://user-images.githubusercontent.com/37455462/91755079-25f56280-ebe8-11ea-9b19-725744400893.gif)

 ## Technology highlights
-- The [`DriveApp` service](https://developers.google.com/apps-script/reference/drive/drive-app) is used to make copies of the original Google Slide template
+- The [`DriveApp` service](https://developers.google.com/apps-script/reference/drive/drive-app) is used to make copies of the original Google Slide template.
-- B
+- The [`SpreadsheetApp` service](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) is used to refer employee details and update the status against each of them
 - C

 ## Try it